alissin/alissin.github.io/index.md

 > ![Realm Defender](./demonstration-projects/realm-defender.png)

-"Defend your realm from the strong enemies warriors.
+"Defend your realm from the strong enemy warriors.
 Use everything you have!"<br/>
 A 3D pathfinder / tower defence style game.<br/>
 Play this demonstration on [simmer.io](https://simmer.io/@alissin/realm-defender){:target="_blank"}.